Hazard Perception Test: What is it?

 There’s no limit to the number of clicks you can make on the hazard perception test but bear in mind that constantly clicking will not necessarily lead to a higher score.
 In fact, if you click too many times or mash the button, you’ll automatically forfeit any points for that particular hazard.

 So, what’s the best strategy for hazard perception?
 Clicking early and often is a good start, but it’s also important to be aware of ‘false positives’ – i.e. things that look like they could be hazards but aren’t actually developing into anything.
-If you’re not sure, it’s always better to err on the side of caution and click anyway.
+If you’re unsure, it’s always better to err on caution and click anyway.

 How long is the hazard perception test?

 The hazard perception test lasts for twenty minutes.
 You will be asked to identify potential hazards in a series of video clips.
-When you finished the test, you will be given your score.
-To pass the hazard perception test, you need to score at least 44 out of 75.
-Just like real-life driving, you don’t get a second chance to go back and repeat any of the questions or clips.
+When you finish the test, you will be given your score.
+To pass the hazard perception test, you must score at least 44 out of 75.
+Like real-life driving, you don’t get a second chance to go back and repeat any of the questions or clips.
 You need to be vigilant and alert at all times.
 Drive safe!

 Where to practice the hazard perception test?

-If you’re looking to practice for the hazard perception test, you can practice for free using this link DVSA Hazard Videos.
-The Hazard Perception Course is what you’re looking for, see explanations of real DVSA clips and feel confident to pass the hazard perception test the first time as well as advice on how to pass the test.
+If you’re looking to practice for the hazard perception test, you can practice for free using the DVSA Hazard Videos link.
+The Hazard Perception Course is what you’re looking for; see explanations of real DVSA clips and feel confident to pass the hazard perception test the first time, as well as advice on how to pass the test.